BestNathan/crazyCrawler/README.md

 	name: 'first',
 	url: 'http://www.baidu.com',
 	beforeTask: function({ lastTask, task, state }) {
 		// if this task is the first task of the task chain
 		// lastTask will be undefined
 		// task is the task will be executed
 		// state is the property of taskChain
 		// and used by every task
 		console.log(task.name) // first
 		state.firstStatus = 'before'
 	},
-    afterTask:function({task, state, response}){
+	afterTask: function({ task, state, response }) {
 		// response is axios response and the same as response in handler console.log(state.firstStatus) // before
 		state.firstStatus = 'finish'
 	}
 })

 const secondTask = new Task({
 	name: 'second',
 	url: 'http://www.baidu.com',
 	beforeTask: function({ lastTask, task, state }) {
 		console.log(lastTask.name) // first
 		console.log(state.firstStatus) // finish
 	},
-    afterTask:function({task, state, response}){
+	afterTask: function({ task, state, response }) {
 		// response is axios response and the same as response in handler console.log(response.task.name) // second
 	}
 })

 taskChain.queue([firstTask, secondTask])